prayerslayer/goetterspeise/README.md

 goetterspeise
 =============

 Developing a mobile-first feed reader for exercise.
+Node.js and CouchDB will be used.